South African university student Chloe Caister shared a heartwarming video capturing a special moment between orphaned elephants and teddy bears.

 One notable elephant, Somopane, known as the peacekeeper within the herd, surprised everyone by boldly tossing the teddy bears away, displaying a hint of aggressive behavior.

-However, the other elephants initially cautiously approached the unfamiliar toys, gradually warming up to them at their own pace.
+However, the other elephants cautiously cautiously approached the unfamiliar toys, gradually warming up at their own pace.
 Over time, they started examining the teddy bears and even attempted to eat them.

-Chloe’s project focuses on studying the Jabulani Herd, a group of rescued elephants, to understand their behavior and personality types.
+Chloe’s project focuses on studying the Jabulani Herd, a group of rescued elephants, to understand their behavior and personality.

 By conducting various behavioral experiments, she aims to unveil the influence of these personality traits on the herd’s interpersonal dynamics.